unknown010112/student_performance_exam-analysis-using-python/README.md

 - **Analysis:** A simple Barplot identifying the top 5 individual performers by their `student_id`.
 - **Insight:** This chart provides a quick look at the highest-achieving students in this dataset.

-## 🚀 How to Run

-1. Ensure you have the required Python libraries installed:
-    ```bash
-    pip install pandas numpy matplotlib seaborn
-    ```
-2. Place the `student_exam_scores.csv` file in the same directory as the Python script.
-3. Run the script:
-    ```bash
-    python your_script_name.py
-    ```
-4. The script will print the cleaning status to the console and display the 2x2 visualization dashboard.